oscerd/kamelet-samples/README.md

 - Simulation source to Azure Storage Blob
 - Simulation source to Dropbox
 - Simulation source to Kafka
+- Simulation source to Kafka with message timestamp router action
 - Simulation source to Log with extract field action
 - Simulation source to Log with hoist field action
 - Simulation source to Log with insert field action